clearlydecoded/rest-messenger/README.md

   }
 }
 ```
+*Hint!
+Once you typed in `implements MessageProcessor<GreetMeMessage, GreetMeMessageResponse>`, have your IDE generate the interface-required methods for you automatically.*

 Now, *"rinse and repeat"* as you expand your API.

 ✅ That's it!
 2 simple steps to configure.
 3 simple classes for a very clearly defined endpoint API.